 Disputes between the government and religious groups have been growing in recent years over the seizure of church and temple land by local governments.
 Many of these cases involve recent confiscations for both civic reasons (e.g. public works projects) and also for resale that allegedly benefits local government officials and/or their families.
-In many cases involving the Catholic church, tensions have arisen over historical grievances.
-For instance, in December 2011, a parish priest and 20 congregation members were detained for attempting to protest the government's confiscation of church land decades ago, when the Communist Party was consolidating its control.
-The VCP party reportedly has warned that "social disorder" arising from land disputes over religious property will be strictly punished.
+In many cases involving the Catholic Church, tensions have arisen over historical grievances.
+The VCP reportedly has warned that "social disorder" arising from land disputes over religious property will be strictly punished.40